Email Marketing Best Practices: 11 Tips for 2022

 Most importantly, think of your email marketing best practices as a way you can make your company and brand stand out: experiment and see what resonates best for your mailing list.

-Make 2022 the year your email marketing campaign numbers skyrocket!
-You got this!
+Now you're ready to go forth and make 2022 the year your email marketing campaign numbers skyrocket.
+You've got this!